mtnlark/birdwatch/docs/usage.md

 ## Tips and Best Practices

-1. **Species Names**: Be consistent with species names for easier filtering
+1. **Species Names**: Be consistent with species names; this makes filtering by species easier.
-2. **Locations**: Use consistent location names to make filtering more effective
+2. **Locations**: Similarly, be consistent with location names to make filtering by location more effective.
-3. **Notes**: Include details like behavior, weather, or habitat in the notes
+3. **Notes**: Include details like behavior, weather, or habitat in the notes to add more context to your sightings and improve the richness of your data.
-4. **Regular Exports**: Consider regular CSV exports as backups of your data
+4. **Regular Exports**: Consider regular CSV exports to back up your bird sighting data.
-5. **Multiple Locations**: If you bird-watch in multiple locations, always use the location parameter for better organization
+5. **Multiple Locations**: If you bird multiple locations, always use the location parameter when logging sightings to make sure your lists stay organized.

 ## Error Handling

-- If no sightings are found when filtering, you'll receive a clear message
+- If no sightings are found when filtering, you'll receive a clear message.
-- Invalid commands or parameters will show usage help
+- Invalid commands or parameters will show usage help.
-- Export errors (like permission issues) will be reported clearly
+- Export errors (like permission issues) will be reported clearly.

 ## Getting Help